JosephFuge/startup/README.md

 ### Elevator Pitch

 Just about everyone enjoyed a simple game of Tic-Tac-Toe as a child.
 Unfortunately, its simplicity and limited size means that strategy is limited and its novelty wears off quickly.
-With **Recursive Tic-Tac-Toe**, you can select up to three layers of Tic-Tac-Toe games; in order to mark a square at the last layer, you have to win a Tic-Tac-Toe game within that square.
-Once you win three Tic-Tac-Toe games in a row at on the third layer, you have now marked a square on the second layer, until you get to the first.
+All of this is remedied with **Recursive Tic-Tac-Toe**, where you can play a game up to three layers deep.
+Allow me to explain; in order to mark a square on the second layer, you have to win a Tic-Tac-Toe game within that square.
+Once you win three Tic-Tac-Toe games in a row on the second layer, you have now marked a square on the first layer.
 Feel free to leave your game and come back later or play it asynchronously when you have a spare moment until you prove your superior Tic-Tac-Toe strategy once and for all.

 ### Key Features